COVID-19 risk assessment results

 Click here to access Trenchant Employee Services Limited’s Modern Slavery Statement 2017

-The G-Research group is dedicated to being a responsible taxpayer, complying with local tax laws and regulations and with OECD guidance.
+The G-Research group is committed to being a responsible taxpayer, complying with local tax laws and regulations and with OECD guidance.
 The primary objective of G-Research’s tax strategy is accurate and timely tax compliance.
 This includes the following:

-- To ensure local and international laws and regulations are complied with, and that OECD guidance is followed.
+- To ensure local and international laws and regulations are complied with, and that OECD guidance is followed;

 - To ensure that all taxes, including corporation tax, employer taxes, employee withholding taxes, indirect taxes and other local taxes are paid in full and in a timely manner;